 The holidays are a busy time of year for your customers, employees, and… identity thieves.
-It goes without saying that your customers and employees havea lot on their minds this season, but you can remind them that you’re invested in their safety by sharing identity theft protection tips with them.
+It goes without saying that your customers and employees have a lot on their minds this season, but you can remind them that you’re invested in their safety and well-being by sharing identity theft protection tips.

 When shopping for the holidays:

-- Enable fraud alerts from your financial institutions in order to stay on top of suspicious activity.
+- Enable fraud alerts from your financial institution(s) in order to stay abreast of suspicious activity.

-- Check for an HTTPS security designation on websites before entering any personal or financial details to ensure the website is secure.
+- Check for the “https://” security designation on websites before entering any personal or financial details to ensure the website is secure.

-- Monitor all statements thoroughly for signs of unauthorized activity, and log into online banking and credit card accounts periodically to look for errors or fraud.
+- Monitor all statements thoroughly for signs of unauthorized activity, and log into online banking and credit card accounts periodically to look for errors or signs of potential fraud.

-- Lock up valuable documents and items in the hotel.
-If you do not need your passport, credit cards or valuables, make sure they are locked in the hotel safe.
+- Lock up valuable documents and items wherever you’re staying while traveling.
+If you don’t need your passport, bank cards, or valuables, make sure they are locked in a safe.

-People should also be on the lookout for telephone and email scams that capitalize on consumers’ charitable inclinations during the holidays.
+Your customers and employees should also be on the lookout for telephone and email scams that capitalize on consumers’ charitable inclinations during the holidays.
 Scammers use fraudulent organizations with familiar sounding names to request donations, preying on their charitable giving nature.
 Advise your customers/employees to always feel comfortable asking for more information, requesting verification in writing, or simply saying “no.”